-Bastian Obermayer, Germany, works as reporter for the investigative unit of the Munich-based Süddeutsche Zeitung.
+Bastian Obermayer, Germany, works Bastian Obermayer, Germany, works as deputy head of the investigative unit of the Munich-based Süddeutsche Zeitung.

-He worked from 2005 until 2012 for the magazine of Sueddeutsche Zeitung, specializing in long form and investigations.
-His topics included Nazi war criminals, serial killers and sexual abuse in Catholic boarding schools.
-In 2012-2013 he moved to the newspaper itself and coordinated the work of the Offshore Leaks and Panama Papers teams of Sueddeutsche Zeitung.
+Obermayer worked from 2005 until 2012 for the magazine of Sueddeutsche Zeitung, specializing in long form and investigations.
+In 2012-2013 he moved to the newspaper and coordinated the team of Sueddeutsche Zeitung in the ICIJ projects Offshore Leaks, Luxembourg Leaks, Swiss Leaks and Panama Papers.